Mujahid-Nasir-Hussain/Cohort-3.0-Python-Programming-Fellowship-Assignments.-/README.md

 Setting up your data science environment can be daunting, but the key is patience and problem-solving.
 Here’s what I’ve learned so far:

 1. Use Documentation: Many issues have straightforward solutions available in official documentation or online forums.
 2. Start Small: Focus on mastering one tool at a time to avoid feeling overwhelmed.
-Each tool has a learning curve, but tackling them one by one makes it manageable.
+      *Each tool has a learning curve
+      *tackling them one by one makes it manageable.

 Errors are part of the learning process.
 Often, they point to simple fixes, like network issues or system settings.